 Driving without/Expired Registration Certificate (Other vehicles)

 Registering your vehicle is mandatory before driving it on public roads.
-Upon registering, you will receive a Registration Certificate (RC), which is required to carry, at all times while driving your vehicle.
+Upon registering, you will receive a Registration Certificate (RC), which you must always carry while driving your vehicle.
 According to the Motor Vehicle Act 1988, one should not drive on public roads without a valid Registration Certificate or an expired RC.
-If you get caught driving a vehicle without/expired RC, you will be charged with a fine of ₹5000 for the first offense and ₹10,000 for the subsequent offense.
-There are a few exceptions to this, however, one must inform their Regional Transport Authority (RTA) within seven days of the reason for which you need to use a vehicle.
+If you get caught driving a vehicle without/expired RC, you will be charged with a fine of ₹5000 for the first offence and ₹10,000 for the subsequent offence.
+There are a few exceptions to this.
+However, one must inform their Regional Transport Authority (RTA) within seven days of the reason you need to use a vehicle.
 Otherwise, you’ll be fined.

 Road Tax not paid

 According to section 177 of the Motor Vehicles Act, paying road tax is mandatory for vehicle owners (both two and four-wheelers) in India.
-Road tax, also known Life time tax, is collected at the time of purchasing or registering a new vehicle.
-However, different states have different methods of paying for road tax; it is either paid quarterly, annually, or all at once.
-Road taxes are to be paid either online or offline at the Regional Transport Office (RTO).
+Road tax, also known as Life time tax, is collected when purchasing or registering a new vehicle.
+However, different states have different methods of paying for road tax, either quarterly, annually, or all at once.
+Road taxes must be paid online or offline at the Regional Transport Office (RTO).
 If a vehicle owner fails to pay road tax, he or she has to pay a fine of ₹500.
-In some cases, your vehicle papers (copy of RC book) might get seized if you are caught driving a vehicle without paying Road Tax.
+Sometimes, your vehicle papers (copy of RC book) might get seized if caught driving a vehicle without paying Road Tax.

 Driving a transport vehicle without a Fitness Certificate

 To ensure a vehicle is fit for the public roads, every transport vehicle must possess a valid vehicle fitness certificate (FC) issued by a Transport Department.
-A fitness certificate ensures that your vehicle is in excellent condition and that it is not a contributor to pollution (via motor vehicle emissions).
-Under the Motor Vehicle Act, section 56, a transport vehicle is not deemed to be valid unless it carries a Fitness Certificate.
+A fitness certificate ensures your car is in excellent condition and does not contribute to pollution (via motor vehicle emissions).
+Under the Motor Vehicle Act, section 56, a transport vehicle is not deemed valid unless it carries a Fitness Certificate.
 The drivers or owners operating transport vehicles without a valid fitness certificate will be imposed a fine of ₹5000 for the first offense and ₹10,000 for the second or subsequent offense.
 In addition to the penalty, vehicle owners or drivers can even be sent to prison.

 Driving a transport vehicle without a Permit